Skip to main content

 As such, two dominating themes within this era were angsty rebellion and resigned cynicism.
 The world was broken, and all anyone could do about it was write lsd-induced songs about how the world would always be broken.
 This was the era that gave us Bonnie and Clyde, a film that celebrates two kids who decide to start robbing banks because they’re just that bored.

-Many films sold themselves on being edgy and controversial, on showing you things you couldn't see onscreen 20 years ago.
+Many films sold themselves on being edgy and controversial, on showing what your parents weren't allowed to see at the movies 20 years ago.
 1969’s The Wild Bunch, for example, showed an unprecedented display of onscreen violence.
 Most notable was the film’s climactic shootout which showcases characters being riddled with bullets uninterrupted for five minutes.
 This was done deliberately on the part of Sam Peckinpah, who wanted to use this film as a comment on violence as a spectacle.
 Moreover, when you think the world is going to tear itself apart, there’s something perversely cathartic about watching that violence play out on the big screen.
 (Cathartic, not necessarily healthy.)

 Where does The Graduate fit into this conversation?